gooddata/gooddata-python-sdk/gooddata-afm-client/docs/SortKeyValue.md

 # SortKeyValue

 Sorting rule for sorting by measure value.
+DataColumnLocators for each dimension opposite to the sorted one must be specified.

 ## Properties
 Name | Type | Description | Notes